 Some states follow the federal tax rules regarding the amount and types of compensation excluded from gross income, while other states don’t.

-- The spouse accompanies the military member to a duty-station state outside the home state.
-The military member must be making the move on military orders.
+- You go with your military member spouse to a state outside your home state.
+Your spouse must be moving on military orders.

-- The spouse is in the duty-station state solely to be with the military member.
+- You’re in the duty-station state only to be with the military member.

-If nonmilitary spouses meet these three requirements, their earned income while in the duty-station state won’t be taxed by that state.
-This applies even if such income might be subject to tax in a spouse’s home state.
-Likewise, the spouse’s property isn’t subject to tax in the duty-station state.
+This makes filing taxes while deployed a bit simpler.
+If you meet these military residency requirements, your earned income while in the duty-station state won’t be taxed by that state.
+This applies even if the income might be subject to tax in your home state.
+Likewise, your property isn’t subject to tax in the duty-station state.

-So, the military income earned by a service member and nonmilitary income of a spouse are exempt from state tax in the duty-station state.
-However, to apply, they must meet all three MSRRA requirements.
-Both spouses are subject to income and property taxes in their home state.
+So, both the non-military income earned by you and the military income earned by your spouse are exempt from state tax in the duty-station state.
+This makes military tax filing much simpler overall.
+Both of you still have to pay income and property taxes in your home state.